Links 2001: Reception

 The voice-overs were criticized as being repetitive and of poor quality, particularly those of García and Sörenstam.
 Eurogamer praised the audio, especially the sound of crowd murmuring.
 Sports Gaming Network complained of missing and delayed sound effects, and wrote about the audio, "What has always been a strong point in the series has actually gotten a little worse."
 The game physics were mostly praised, although Pullin considered them to be poor, and also felt that the PowerStroke method was too complex.
 Some critics noted game installation issues and video card compatibility problems, as well as the large installation size of more than one gigabyte.
 Some criticized the lack of changeable shirt colors for the golfers.

 House was disappointed that the game did not release simultaneously with the course converter, and also noted various game glitches.
 John Brandon of GameZone felt that the game was bloated with too many features.
 He criticized the game's sluggish pace and wrote that the game takes golf and realism "way too seriously," stating, "I don't want to play actual golf, I want to play simulated golf."

 In 2001, the game won a Codie Award for Best Sports Game from the Software and Information Industry Association.
-The game was also nominated for the 2001 Interactive Achievement Awards in the categories of PC Simulation and PC Sports, but lost both.
+During the 4th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), Links 2001 was nominated in the categories of "PC Simulation", "PC Sports", "PC Game of the Year", and "Game of the Year", but lost all of them.
 The game was tied with Madden NFL 2001 for a fourth-place ranking in the 2001 PC Sports Game Writers' Poll, conducted by Hartford Courant and CTNow.